khurram-aziz/HelloDocker/Prometheus/README.md

 - Nginx will be setup @ http://localhost reverse proxying Grafana with Basic Authentication; magic master password is khurram for any login

 ## docker-compose.no-dotnet.yml
-Use this with docker-compose with -f docker-compose.no-dotnet.yml argument; if you dont want to download .NET SDK/Runtime Docker images
+Use this with docker-compose (-f docker-compose.no-dotnet.yml) if you dont want to download .NET SDK/Runtime Docker images

 - Edit prometheus.yml according to your Docker Host / VM; also remove netcoreconsole monitoring
 - There will be no Nginx/Basic Authentication; Grafana with admin/foobar administrative credentials will be @ http://localhost; you can change in the YML